-7 Reasons Why the Women Rule the Royal Family
+9 Reasons Why the Women Really Rule the Royal Family

 6. They're not afraid to break tradition

-Meghan has already broken a few traditional protocols.
-For instance, she already spent Christmas with the royal family while Kate had to wait until after she and William were married to join in on the festivities.
-She also shows a lot more public displays of affection towards her husband-to-be than other royal couples have.
+The Ducess of Sussex has already broken a few traditional protocols and she hasn't even been a full royal for a year.
+For example, she spent Christmas with the royal family in 2017 while she was just engaged, while her sister-in-law had to wait until after she and Prince William were married to join in on the festivities.
+She's also shown a lot more public displays of affection towards her husband than other royal couples have.

-It will be interesting to see what other royal rules Meghan bends once she becomes an official member of the family.
+Plus, the duo's wedding broke a lot of traditions like the fact that Markle gave a toast at the evening reception, they got married on a Saturday instead of a weekday, there was an American bishop during one part of the wedding, and she held her husband's hands throughout the ceremony.

 Whether it's adjusting to a new political environment or simply learning how to better communicate with the public in the digital age, the women of the royal family know how to adjust with the times.
+Case and point: Princess Eugenie, cousin to Prince William and Prince Harry, and granddaughter of Queen Elizabeth.
+Both Princess Eugenie and her sister Princess Beatrice have Twitter accounts that help promote their charities and duties, but on International Women's Day in 2018 Eugenie joined Instagram which makes her the only royal with a personal account.

+"I can think of no better day than today, International Women's Day, to launch my personal Instagram," she captioned her initial Instagram video.
+"I hope to use this platform to share the causes, passions and people close to my heart. #scoliosis #iwd2018 #weday #firstpost."

-As Queen Elizabeth once said, "Change has become a constant, managing it has become an expanding discipline."
+As Queen Elizabeth once said, "Change has become a constant, managing it has become an expanding discipline," and clearly all of the women in her life are taking it to heart.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?